magpie-ea/magpie-v3-docs/docs/01_designing_experiments/02b_trial_views.md

         min_chars: 100
     },
     {
-        question: "What's the weather like? like?",
+        question: "What's the weather like?",
         min_chars: 50
     }
 ];